 A physician, nurse practitioner, or physician’s assistant makes the diagnosis of a dermoid cyst during a physical examination, when a soft, painless mass is felt in certain areas, with normal overlying skin.
 The diagnosis of a dermoid cyst is often confirmed with either:

-Treating Dermoid Cysts
+How are Dermoid Cysts Treated?

-In the past, the only treatment option for a dermoid cyst was surgical removal of the cyst.
+Traditionally, the only treatment option for a dermoid cyst was surgical removal of the cyst.
 If the dermoid cyst is in the bone, surgery includes:

-- Making an incision
+- Making a skin incision

-- Opening access to the bone
+- Extending the incision down to access the bone

 What is dermoid cyst ablation?